How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-The new chart or graph will now be added to your ‘Visualizer Library’ section …
+Your new chart or graph will be added to the ‘Visualizer Library’ section …

-Note that new elements are given a unique ID displayed in a shortcode.
-As you will see in a moment, this allows you to easily embed graphs and charts into your content …
+Note that new visual elements are given a unique ID displayed in a shortcode.
+As you will see in a moment, this allows you to add graphs and charts to your WordPress content easily and quickly …

-After a new graph or chart has been added to the ‘Visualizer Library’, you can edit its details, duplicate it, or trash it …
+After adding a chart or graph to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …

 Plugin Usage

-After creating a new graph or chart and adding it to the Visualizer Library, adding it to pages and posts is really simple.
+After creating a new element and adding it to the Visualizer Library, adding it to pages and posts is quite simple.

 First, create a new post or page (or open an existing one) …